infor-design/enterprise-wc/src/ids-wizard/README.md

 ## Features (With Code Examples)

-A card is created by using the custom `ids-wizard` element.
+A wizard is created by using the custom `ids-wizard` element.
 It's sub-components/steps are represented by `<ids-wizard-step>`.

 Content within the `<ids-wizard-step>` instances will be the text displayed in the label at each of these steps.